pme0/DeepLightning/examples/README.md

 # Tasks

 `pl.LightningModule` classes are available for the following tasks.
-Use the corresponding *Module* in the YAML config field `model.module.type`.
+Use the corresponding *Module* in the YAML config field `model.module.target`.

 | Task                        | Module                                            | Tracked variable                                                      |
 | --------------------------- | --------------------------------------------------| --------------------------------------------------------------------- |